ashleyfrieze/easy-tdd-typescript/README.md

 # Easy TDD with TypeScript and Vitest

+Examples relating to the [Easy TDD](https://www.udemy.com/course/easy-test-driven-development-with-typescript-and-vitest) course on Udemy.com.

 This repo contains the example code in both vitest and jest format.
+Though the course focuses on Vitest, the techniques are easily [converted to jest](./jest-users.md).

 To use the code, navigate to: